 Connect, Create, Celebrate!

 SCO in Craigmillar is a five-year programme of music and cross-artform workshops and performances for residents of all ages in Greater Craigmillar, Edinburgh.
 Building on the area’s extraordinary history of Community Arts, the SCO is proud to be part of a community-wide journey to re-energise creative, intergenerational activity with and for diverse groups, and to connect the community with a national cultural resource in the form of the Scottish Chamber Orchestra.
-Scroll down for information about our projects and how to get involved.
+On this page you can watch what we've been up to so far and find out more about the programme.

 SCO in Craigmillar includes nine unique creative projects which will run annually in schools and community centres.
 These projects are designed to develop musical and practical skills, and to promote wellbeing and creativity.
 They will culminate in two commissioned community performances, co-created and performed by residents and SCO musicians - a collaborative community performance in 2024, and a commissioned community musical in 2026.